mtbsteve/3DR-Solo-GoPro-Hero-black-5-6-Control/README.md

 - Newer features like Linear, Hyperlapse, EIS, RAW
 - Whitebalance, ISO, Color, manual exposure settings (also never worked with a Hero 4)
 - Setting of EV and protune in other modes than video (also never worked with a Hero 4)
 - The Gopro will not turn off automatically.
+(Current limitation is in the Arducopter code - may be fixed with AC3.7)

 # 5. To do list
 - Check if menu extensions to support the new features can be added to Solex
-- Work on an adaptor to fit the HERO5/6/7 into the Solo gimbal
+- Work on a mod to fit the HERO5/6/7 into the Solo gimbal (someone need to sponsor a broken or trashed gimbal to try out the modding)